warramma/Fall_AI_Studio/README.md

 3. Run the notebook locally or upload to Google Colab.

 Final datasets used are available in the repository under the 'Data' folder, as well as original, sample data.

 ---

+## 🧩 **Problem Statement**

+Running a small business is challenging, especially for entrepreneurs operating with limited time, capital, and support.
+Many small businesses fail due to poor financial management, insufficient market research, and ineffective marketing strategies.
+Often not because resources do not exist, but because entrepreneurs struggle to find the right resources at the right time.

+Current resource-matching processes are difficult to personalize support at scale.
+This results in missed opportunities and inefficient onboarding experiences.

+Our project addresses this gap by exploring a machine learning(ML) driven recommendation system that learns about an entrepreneur’s unique needs and business stage to deliver tailored resources and opportunities, hopefully helping more entrepreneurs reach success!

+---